Geeks in Phoenix

 Tips for choosing the right graphics card for your custom-built computer

 Keeping your CPU cool is a major priority, as is selecting the right CPU cooler.
-Should you go with an air-cooled heatsink or a liquid pump and radiator type?
+Should you opt for an air-cooled heatsink or a liquid-cooled heatsink with a pump and radiator?
 Are you planning on overclocking your CPU?
 Let's examine the options for choosing a CPU cooler.

 Tips for choosing the right CPU cooler for your custom-built computer

 By now, you should have a good idea of what components you will use to build your computer, so it is time to decide on a power supply.
-With your choice of case, motherboard, and graphic card(s), you should be able to determine the best power supply for your computer.
-Let's look at how to determine how much power your computer will require.
+With your choice of case, motherboard, and graphics card(s), you should be able to determine the best power supply for your computer.
+Let's examine how to determine the amount of power your computer will require.

 How to estimate the power required for your custom-built computer